 guaranteed by combining, gas availability, U.A.0. investors, competent worldwide

 oil and gas operators in the group, appropriate returns on investment from

 railroads, and the efficiency of Kryopak's LNG plant.

 This case is based on United Asia Oil operating control of gas volume (350 Bcf), pressure & composition over 10 years into a Kryopak LNG plant from a dedicated concession.

 Our experience understanding both mining and locomotive

-needs together with numerous trips to corporate headquarters, and field
+needs together with numerous trips to corporate headquarters, and field locations,

-and unavailable diesel (or higher priced) exist, LNG will repay all costs.
+diesel (or higher priced) exist, LNG will repay all costs.

 Time for recovery of investment depends on variables such as fuel price differential (great in Asia), unit vehicle cost and delivery (all costs in) and profit to all parties involved.
 5020 references generated for this Asian project alone say $2,000 US per hour will be saved by the Ministry of Rail on 200, MP1200-G switchers and 30, 3400 horsepower road locomotives from just one 120,000 gpd LNG plant.